jonathanjohn47/master_thesis/Master Thesis.md

 The study design is based on a comprehensive and intense exploration of the use and effectiveness of the mechanisms of differential privacy (DP) in machine learning.
 The experiment essentially consists of systematic exploration of all sorts of DP mechanisms, including Gaussian and Laplace noise addition, to training data or model updates.
 This cognitive approach is crucial to the advocacy of the delicate trade-offs involved in privacy-conscious machine learning.
 The study will attempt to create a clear and empirical basis of the behaviour of various privacy techniques in varying conditions by carefully managing the experimental variables.

-One of the most important elements of this study is the measurement of the influence of privacy budgets (), on the utility of the models.
+One of the most important elements of this study is the measurement of the influence of privacy budgets, on the utility of the models.
 Privacy budget is a formalized expression of the privacy loss an individual is prepared to suffer where lower that the budget, the higher is the privacy, but generally results in a higher loss of model performance (utility).
 The project will be conducted through a profound testing to chart this negative dependence, giving tangible measures, i.e. accuracy, F1-score or AUC, versus the parameter of the epsilon.
 Such quantification will assist practitioners to select the best privacy-utility trade off to apply in deploying scenarios.

 Moreover, the study will be used to assess the efficiency of the implemented DP mechanisms against perceived privacy threats.
 This involves thorough testing of inference attacks where an attacker tries to infer the property of the training data (e.g., membership inference), and inversion attacks where an attacker tries to recreate the original data samples.
 Along with the hypothetical guarantees, the study will give empirical support to the defensive strength of differential privacy by simulating such adversarial situations and turn the theoretical guarantees into practical security assessments.